 Thèse de doctorat (Sciences des matériaux), Mines Saint-Etienne, 2009

 Master recherche (Sciences des matériaux), Mines Saint-Etienne, 2005

 Chargé de recherche CNRS, Saint-Etienne, France, 2012-…

 Postdoc à Cornell University, Ithaca (NY), USA, 2010

 – R. Quey and L. Renversade.
 Optimal polyhedral description of 3D polycrystals: method and application to statistical and synchotron X-ray diffraction data.
-Comp.
-Methods Appl.
-Mech.
-Eng., 2018.
+Computer Methods in Applied Mechanics and Engineering, 2018.

 – M. Kasemer, R. Quey, and P. Dawson.
 The Influence of Mechanical Constraints Introduced by beta Annealed Microstructures on the Yield Strength and Ductility of Ti-6Al-4V.
-J. Mech.
-Phys.
-Solids, 2017.
+Journal of the Mechanics and Physics of Solids, 2017.

 – M. Sledzinska, R. Quey, B. Mortazavi, B. Graczykowski, M. Placidi, D. Saleta Reig, D. Navarro Urrios, F. Alzina, L. Colombo, S. Roche, and C.M.
 Sotomayor Torres.
 Record Low Thermal Conductivity of Polycrystalline MoS2 films: Tuning the Thermal Conductivity by Grain Orientation.
-ACS Appl.
-Mater.
-Interfaces, 9:37905-37911, 2017.
+ACS Applied Material Interfaces, 2017.